 Engineering and computer science courses indicated in each HKUST Engineering Department’s study pathway have been reviewed and pre-approved by the Department, and are thus guaranteed for credit transfer.
 All other courses are subject to the HKUST’s approval and will be assessed and approved in accordance with the University’s credit transfer policy.

 The Contract Law Course is a foundation course to law studies and is important in helping the University of Exeter to determine a student’s suitability for law studies.
 Therefore, a student is expected to complete it prior to applying for admission to the University of Exeter.
-For the same reason, students cannot complete the Contract Law Course as late as Year 3 Summer since they must apply for admission to the University of Exeter during Year 3 Fall.
+For the same reason, students must complete the Contract Law Course by Fall term of Year 3 the latest since they must apply for admission to the University of Exeter during Year 3.

 The Contract Law Course is an arrangement specially made between the HKUST School of Engineering and the University of Exeter as part of this Engineering and Law Program.
-Therefore, enrolment priority is given to engineering students, especially those going to proceed to Year 3 and have a clear interest in pursuing the Engineering and Law Program.
+Therefore, enrolment priority is given to engineering students, especially those who are in Year 3 and have a clear interest in pursuing the Engineering and Law Program.
 If space allows, the School of Engineering will open up the spots to non-engineering students.
-Should a non-engineering student manage to enrol in it, he / she should consult his / her major Department at HKUST regarding the possible uses of such credits.
+Should non-engineering students manage to enrol in it, they should consult their major Departments at HKUST regarding the possible uses of such credits.

 In principle yes.
-But as explained above, priority will be given to those students who are proceeding to Year 3.
+But as explained above, priority will be given to those students who are in Year 3.
 Students who are on leave during year 2 of study will most likely be in Year 2 when they resume study in the next academic year.